zulip/zulip/docs/spanish.md

 * Message - **Mensaje**
 * Private message (PM) - **Mensaje privado (MP)**
-* Group PM - **mensaje privado grupal**: even though "MP grupal" is the most precise translation, preferrably don't use that one.
+* Group PM - **mensaje privado grupal**: even though "MP grupal" is the most precise translation, preferably don't use that one.
 Many users may not associate "MP" with *private message* in a group context.
 Better use it without abbreviations.
 * Realm - **Instancia**: the literal Spanish of realm is "reino",